krother/software-engineering-python/chapters/code_metrics.md

 * Can you set up a dedicated environment for development?
 * Does the program have features that would only work in production (e.g. on one specific server)?

-The following qualify as one-line installers:

-Using distutils:

-    python setup.py install

-Using pip:

-    sudo pip install genesilico-modomics

-Using Ubuntu:

-    sudo apt-get install genesilico-modomics

-Using Docker:

-    sudo docker run -d -P genesilico/modomics python modomics/manage.py runserver

 We emphasize one-line installers, also for setting up servers and virtual machines.
-All one-line installers allow you to check the second criterion:

-- [ ] tick this box if you can build/install the program on your computer with a single command.

 ### 3. Automatic tests
 Ideally, you should be able to reproduce previous research results before producing your own.
 How can you verify that the program is working?
 Automatic tests help you do that quickly.